INDIVIDUAL TAX RETURNS

 What happens if I am auto assessed by SARS?

-- SARS will send an SMS notifying the taxpayer that they are auto assessed.
-The taxpayer can also log onto your SARS e-Filing profile / SARS Mobi app to check if they have been auto assessed.
+- SARS will send an email or SMS notifying the taxpayer that they are auto-assessed.
+The taxpayer can also log onto their SARS e-Filing profile / SARS Mobi app to check if they have been auto-assessed.

 What are the odds that SARS suddenly flags all the old tax returns as outstanding, when previously they never reflected as outstanding?